 “Before my family was brought to me at the hospital, I had already been there nine days because of the amount of casualties we were receiving and after that I worked another 16 days,” she explains.

-It was only when the hospital itself became a target and a colleague was killed, that Fteima left Sirte and brought her injured nephew to Benghazi’s Al Jalaa hospital.
+It was only when the hospital itself became a target and a colleague was killed, that Fteima left Sirte and brought her injured and traumatised nephew to Benghazi’s Al Jalaa hospital.

 UNICEF provides support